- Courses for Adult Learners

 - U.S. law requires all persons over the age of 18 to show a photo ID in order to board a commercial whale watch vessel.

 For a complete listing of our 2015 summer course offerings, please check this website in January 2015.

 Reg Online is a secure online course registration site.
 Payment for courses may be made via check, credit card, or purchase order.

 Bring Your Family!

 While you're in class your family members can enjoy exploring Acadia National Park with our expert naturalist guides!

-COA's popular Family Nature Camp has week-long sessions between June 29 – August 2.
+COA's popular Family Nature Camp offers week-long sessions between July 5 – August 1.

 Our Summer Field Studies day camp for children offers one- and two-week sessions for children in grades 1–9.

 College of the Atlantic